-- 1. Courses that will not be accepted as transfer credits without an articulation agreement include: - 2.
-Courses considered remedial or are below college level - 3.
-Repeated courses or courses with duplicate subject content - 4.
-Coursework earned at an institution that did not hold at least candidacy status with its regional accrediting association when the coursework was taken and/or did not have an articulation agreement on file with SCU at the time courses were taken - 5.
+Courses that will not be accepted as transfer credits without an articulation agreement include:

+- 1. Repeated courses or courses with duplicate subject content - 2.
+Coursework earned at an institution that did not hold at least candidacy status with its regional accrediting association when the coursework was taken and/or did not have an articulation agreement on file with SCU at the time courses were taken - 3.
 Continuing education units